 - Prolonging the life of waterproofing membranes, reducing associated waste

-- The use of recycled materials in the growing medium
+- Using recycled materials in the growing medium

 - Prolonging the service life of heating, ventilation, and HVAC systems through decreased use